 Your password is important.
 Do not lose or forget your password, or you will be unable to access your Ether.
 Since The Block is completely private, the developers will never have access to your information or passwords.
 They cannot help you if you lose your password, so be careful.

-Filter is a way for you to control which items you see in The Block.
+Filters are a way for you to control which items you see in The Block.
 There is no censorship in The Block, but some items are filtered from view by default through blacklisting.
-Filter is turned on by default, but it is possible for you to turn it off if you want to see a completely unfiltered view of all items available in The Block.
+The BitBoost-maintained filter is turned on by default, but it is possible for you to turn it off if you want to see a completely unfiltered view of all items available in The Block.

 Filter controls are in the Preferences section of the application.

-You may subscribe to filters in the Preferences section of the application.
+You will be able to subscribe to filters in the Preferences section of the application.

-Be sure to check the BitBoost forum, to make sure the feature you want is not already planned.
-You may send feature requests from within the application, using the Feedback feature, by making a new feature request in the forum, or by writing to us directly: [email protected]
+Be sure to check the Planned Features, to make sure your idea is not already in development.
+You may send feature requests from within The Block application, using the Feedback feature, or by writing to us directly: [email protected]

 BitBoost is based and incorporated in Zug, Switzerland.
 Our team, however, is global.